codsen/codsen/packages/string-strip-html/README.md

 ## Not assuming anything

-Some HTML tag stripping libraries _assume_ that the input is always valid HTML and that intention of their libraries is sanitation of some mystical rogue visitor's input string.
+Some HTML tag stripping libraries _assume_ that the input is always valid HTML and that intention of their libraries is the sanitation of some mystical rogue visitor's input string.
 Hence, libraries just rip the brackets out and call it a day.

 But those libraries assume too much - what if neither input nor output is not an HTML?
 What if HTML tag stripping library is used in a universal tool which accepts all kinds of text **and strips only and strictly only recognised HTML tags**?
 Like [Detergent](https://gitlab.com/codsen/codsen/tree/master/packages/detergent) for example?